nychealth/covid-vaccine-data/Readme.md

 Please note that the number of people vaccinated may exceed the estimated population and lead to more than 100% vaccination coverage, especially for smaller demographic categories and geographies.

 Population counts were calculated using intercensal estimates updated on October 9, 2020 to reflect annual population estimates for all New Yorkers as of July 1, 2019.
-These estimates were developed prior to the COVID-19 outbreak, and therefore, do not represent any changes to NYC’s population as a result of COVID-related migration.
+These estimates were developed prior to the COVID-19 outbreak and do not account for any changes to NYC’s population as a result of in- or out-migration.
 The Health Department produced these population estimates using data from the U.S. Census Bureau and incorporating additional data from the NYC Department of City Planning and the Department of Buildings on new housing construction.

 ***